codatio/codat-docs/docs/sfc/overview.md

 Once the access is authorized, the merchant can set how the synchronization should work through the Sync configuration flow.

-1. A Codat Company is created, and an accounting Connection is established.
+1. A Codat company is created, and an accounting Connection is established.
 2. Codat automatically pulls all the [accounting data required to enable the merchant configuration](/sync-for-commerce-prerequisites#required-data-types).
 3. A configuration JSON document is submitted to Codat.
 It includes information about how the data will be mapped to the accounting platform.